-For more information about selecting specific cryptographic algorithms, see -mcpu in the armclang Reference Guide.
+For more information about selecting specific cryptographic algorithms, see -mcpu in the Arm Compiler for Embedded Reference Guide.

 • A change in Arm Compiler 6.9 means that compiling with -mexecute-only always generates an empty .text section that is read-only.